FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

 For the purposes of the inclusion in this dataset “worst” means the one of following two definitions:
  - the number of direct victims (fatalities plus non-fatally injured) as a proportion of the population of the country in the year of occurrence is 1:1’000,000 or worse;
- - incidents with fewer proportional victims then 1:1’000,000 but of such infamy that they must be counted amongst the worse; for example, the 2011 Monterrey casino attack (México), the 2007 Samjhauta Express bombings (India), the 2016 Orlando nightclub shooting (USA), the July 2015 Kukawa massacre (Nigeria), or the Nishtar Park bombing (Pakistan).
+ - incidents with fewer proportional victims then 1:1’000,000 but of such infamy that they must be counted amongst the worst; for example, the 2011 Monterrey casino attack (México), the 2007 Samjhauta Express bombings (India), the 2016 Orlando nightclub shooting (USA), the July 2015 Kukawa massacre (Nigeria), or the Nishtar Park bombing (Pakistan).

 We will incorporate into the dataset incidents that meet the “worst” criteria as they occur or as we find out about them.